Undergraduate

 Short Description

-This course covers basic solid mechanics (stress and strain in 3D, including elastic behaviour and yielding), application of the principles of virtual work and superposition in structural mechanics and an introduction to buckling of columns.
+This course covers basic solid mechanics (stress and strain in 3D, including elastic behaviour, Mohr circle of stress and strain), application of the principles superposition in structural mechanics and an introduction to buckling of columns.

 Timetable